What Your Board Needs to Know About Government Funding

 3. What types of support do government entities offer?

 Typically three kinds:

 a.
 Grants.
 Through a competitive application process, nonprofits apply for one-time funding.
-The application and subsequent contract outlines what the nonprofit will achieve with the funds.
+The application and subsequent contract outline what the nonprofit will achieve with the funds.
 Often payment is divided into segments.

 c.
 Earmarks.
 Wikipedia defines an earmark as “a legislative provision that directs approved funds to be spent on specific projects, or that directs specific exemptions from taxes or mandated fees . . .”
 Generally, your legislator inserts an earmark into a budget or legislation that directs resources to your organization.